 Ideally you’re going to be looking for somewhere with a vibe that fits your startup; somewhere that you’ll enjoy working in and a space that suits your company and one you can imagine growing into.
 There’s a world of ping pong tables and chill out areas in this here city so go forth, find your perfect office match and kiss it.
 Mwah!

-In the early days there’s likely just to be a small handful of people in your team, max.
+In the early days, there’s likely just to be a small handful of people in your team, max.
 This can change pretty quickly.
 Have an idea of how fast you’re going to grow and how many people you need to take on within the year.
 Keep this in mind when you’re looking for office space.
-Will there be room for everyone to have a desk in a few months or will you be sat on each others knees?
+But, will there be room for everyone to have a desk in a few months or will you be sat on each other’s knees?

 Keeping these four things in mind, let’s check out the main five areas of London and what some of their offices have in common.

 Where?
 Clerkenwell, Old Street, Boxpark, Aldgate, The City, Haggerston, Bethnal Green, Shadwell.

 Favourite East London hangouts: Meat Mission – the Breakfast Club – Look Mum no Hands – Pizza East – Barbour and Parlour – Duck and Waffle – Shoreditch House – The Hawksmoor.

 To check out of office: Spitalfields Market, Redchurch Street, Boxpark.